shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling/docs/plugin.rst

-IMU
+Vacuum Gripper
 ---------------------------------

-In order to implememt the closed loop controller we need a feedback from our robot.
-This feedback will be the orientation of the robot.
-To get the orientation of the robot we will be adding an IMU sensor to the robot.
+To add a Vacuum Gripper to your robot manipulator, you can use the similar approach used for adding the plugins to your robot.
+This plugin is provided to us by :guilabel:`gazebo_plugins` so make sure you have the  package installed.

 Add the folowing line to :guilabel:`robot_name.urdf.xacro` file.
-Make sure you edit the highlighted lines.

 .. code-block:: xml